 Now type exit twice, to exit root and exit the SSH remote connection.

-To connect to your raspberry pi as root, use the root name instead the default username and your ip address.
+To connect to your raspberry pi as root, use the root name instead the default username and your IP address.

-ssh [email protected]_pi_ip_address
+ssh root@raspberry_pi_ip_address

 Remember that the default root password is root.